Your Company Has Signed The Cotton Pledge. What’s Next?

 1. Align Business Practices with the Commitment

-The company can assess risks by identifying the location of strategic mills, and then comparing locations to the country information contained in the From the Field report.
-Brands should send a strong message on this issue to their sourcing agents, first-tier manufacturers, and fabric suppliers, and then work with them to identify and engage spinning and weaving mills deeper in the chain.
+The company can assess risks by identifying the location of strategic textile mills, then comparing locations to the country information contained in RSN’s From the Field and To the Spinner reports.
+Brands should send a strong message on this issue to their sourcing agents, first-tier manufacturers, and textile suppliers, and then work with them to identify and engage spinning mills deeper in the chain.
 Brands should communicate to the mills that it is unacceptable to have any Uzbek cotton inside the same facilities where yarn or textiles are being manufactured for the brand.
-Periodic unannounced audits should confirm the mill is not purchasing Uzbek cotton.

-Since 2008, RSN along with a number of corporations, NGOs, and investors have met with numerous representatives from the U.S. State Department and the Uzbek government.
-Since it is extremely impactful to have corporate representation at these meetings, companies should actively communicate their concerns by signing letters or having representatives at diplomatic meetings when requested to do so by the Economic Leverage Working Group or the Cotton Campaign.
+Since 2008, RSN along with a number of corporations, NGOs, and investors, have met with numerous representatives from the U.S. State Department and the Uzbek government.
+Since it is extremely impactful to have corporate representation at these meetings, companies should actively communicate their concerns by signing letters or having representatives at diplomatic meetings when requested to do so by the Cotton Campaign.

 Being at the forefront of changing how an entire industry sources its raw materials is not an easy feat.
-Only through shared expertise and active collaboration where each company and stakeholder lends its name and its voice can we bring about much needed reforms in Uzbekistan.
-Fortunately for the Uzbek citizens, there is a dedicated group of individuals committed to implementing solutions.
+Only through shared expertise and active collaboration where each company and stakeholder lends its name and its voice can we bring about much needed reforms in Uzbekistan and Turkmenistan.
+Fortunately for the cotton pickers, there is a dedicated group of individuals and organizations committed to implementing solutions.
 Thank you for joining this effort.

 Click here for a pdf of the Introduction Packet, which contains Next Steps.